harta55/EnTAP/docs/source/basic_usage.rst

     enTAP --runN -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam

-With the above command, the entire *enTAP* pipeline will be ran.
-However, it is entirely possible to skip frame selection by inputting protein transcripts (- -runP) or skip expression filtering by excluding an alignment file.
+With the above command, the entire *enTAP* pipeline will run.
+Both frame selection and expression filtering can be skipped if preferred by the user.
+EnTAP would require protein sequences (indicated by --runP) in order to avoid frame selection.
+If there is not a hosrt read alignment file provided in SAM/BAM format, then expression filtering via RSEM will be skipped.

 Flags: